Managing the gap between receiving money into your business and paying money out of your business is vital for sustaining viability.

 Make it easy for your customers – list the payment terms, for example, due in 14 days, as well as the actual due date.

 Provide incentives for early payment - for example, a 5% discount if paid within five days.

-Offer several payment methods for clients - make it easy to pay by adding an online option such as credit card or PayPal.
+Offer several payment methods for clients- make it easy to pay by adding an online option such as a credit card or PayPal.

-Offer instalment payment plans - over a mutually agreed period.
-This allows you to plan for part payments, rather than being inconvenienced by the whole invoice being paid late.
+Offer installment payment plans- over a mutually agreed period.
+This allows you to plan for part-payments, rather than being inconvenienced by the whole invoice being paid late.

 Do not offer unlimited credit to customers - make sure your terms and conditions include the right to refuse further supply if invoices are outstanding.
 Request part or full payment before supplying more goods or services.

 Talk to your suppliers- Maintain good relationships and clear communications so they are more likely to help you if you need an extension on your bills.
 If possible, renegotiate supplier terms that suit your business cash flow.